 However it is important to understand that not every IVF treatment cycle will result in an embryo transfer.
-For some women, no eggs may be collected at all, or there may be no embryo transfer because embryos have not developed.
+For some women, no eggs may be collected at all, or there may be no embryo transfer or embryo freezing because embryos have not developed.

 It is therefore important to understand what part of the IVF treatment cycle a particular statistic is measuring.
 Once you check this, there are also other factors that need to be understood before you attempt to compare IVF success rates.
 For example:

 - The most important factor determining IVF success rates is a woman's age: When comparing IVF success rates, check you are comparing rates for women of the same age.

 - Australia leads the way in single embryo transfer: For the safety of the mother and the child, TasIVF rarely transfers multiple embryos at the same time, however international clinics may be more inclined to do so (which is a key reason why their IVF success rates often appear higher per transfer.)

 - What else is included?
 Check whether the data includes advanced processes such as ICSI or genetic screening, or includes frozen embryo transfers or only fresh embryo transfers.

 At TasIVF we are proud of the success rates we are achieving for our patients.
 Together with our partner clinics in Victoria, New South Wales and Queensland, we’re responsible for more births through IVF treatment than any other fertility group in Australia.